I am Assistant Professor of Political Science and Trice Faculty Scholar at the University

 research has appeared or is forthcoming in American Journal of Political Science, American

-Political Science Review, Comparative Political Studies,
+Political Science Review, Comparative Political Studies, Political Behavior, and World Politics, among others.

 Email: lupu at wisc dot edu